 Brian Kelly and Hampton Fancher buy the option for DADoES.

 Michael Deeley began submitting Fancher's adaptation of DADoES to different studios and directors.

-• Hampton Fancher worked on second draft of screenplay, given the title "Android", then later re-named "Mechanismo".
-Then, by third draft, "Dangerous Days".
+• Hampton Fancher worked on the second draft of the screenplay, given the title "Android", then later re-named "Mechanismo".
+Then, by the third draft, "Dangerous Days".

 • Ridley Scott signed on as director.